KyleTheScientist/GungeonItems/README.md

         //Generate a new GameObject with a sprite component GameObject spriteObj = ItemBuilder.CreateSpriteObject(itemName, resourceName);

-        //Add a ActiveItem component to the object.
+        //Add an ActiveItem component to the object.
 This can be another class, or you can implement it here.
         BloodyShield item = spriteObj.AddComponent<BloodyShield>();

         //Ammonomicon entry variables
         string shortDesc = "Iron from Blood";
         string longDesc = "Trades hearts for armor.";

-        //Adds the item to the gungeon item list, the ammonomicon, the loot table, etc.
-        ItemBuilder.SetupItem(item, shortDesc, longDesc, "kts");

         //Set the cooldown type and duration of the cooldown ItemBuilder.SetCooldownType(item, ItemBuilder.CooldownType.Timed, 1.5f);